streamlit/docs/content/kb/tutorials/llm-apps/glossary.md

 Deep learning (DL) is a branch of ML where neural networks with multiple layers learn to perform complex tasks by progressively extracting higher-level features from data.
 It’s very good at image recognition, speech processing, and natural language understanding due to its ability to capture intricate data patterns.

-### **Transfer learning**

-Transfer learning is a technique where a model pre-trained on one task is fine-tuned for a different but related task.
-In LLM apps, transfer learning involves using a pre-trained LLM as a starting point and adapting it to specific tasks.

-### **Zero-shot learning**

-Zero-shot learning is a technique where a model is trained to perform tasks it hasn't seen during training.
-LLMs can generalize from prompts to generate responses for tasks they were not explicitly trained on.

 ### Few-shot learning

 Few-shot learning is a technique where a model is trained on related tasks so it can perform new tasks with limited examples.
 LLMs can generalize from prompts and a few examples to generate responses for tasks they were not explicitly trained on.

-### **Reinforcement learning from human feedback (RLHF)**

-RLHF is a technique to improve LLM responses.
-Human feedback on model outputs is used to train a reward model, which guides fine-tuning to align the LLM's output with human preferences.

 ### **Fine-tuning**